stephenmathieson-boneyard/grunt-jslint/Readme.md

 Validates JavaScript files with [JSLint] as a [grunt] task.

+## Notice

+  I'm looking for a maintainer for this project.
+I don't use Grunt, so I have no desire to maintain this.
+If you're interested, please let me know via issue or email.

 ## Installation
 Install this grunt plugin next to your project's [Gruntfile][getting_started] with: `npm install grunt-jslint`